gnemtsov/ab-app/README.md

 When user changes field all validators are executed one by one with the current value of the field.
 If validator returns `false`, execution stops and current validator message is shown - field is considered invalid.

-### Using as separate React component
+### Using component independently
-In this code we use [axios](https://github.com/axios/axios) to send post request.
+In this code we use [axios](https://github.com/axios/axios) to send a post request.

 ```jsx
 import React, { Component } from 'react';